eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 title: Learning Physics from the Machine
 data: 2018-07-01 12:00:00
 category:
 tags:
+- research
+- physics
 ---
 <div align="justify">
 Hello world!

 <br><br>

 Welcome to my little blog, where I will write about general things in science that interest.
 Sometimes I'll talk about my personal work, sometimes I'll try and explain a concept I find obscure, sometimes I'll talk about random stuff.
-It's my blog, I can do what I want with (whatever that is).
+It's my blog, I can do with it what I want (whatever that is).

 <br><br>